GoogleCloudPlatform/functions-framework-dotnet/README.md

 Command-line flag         | Environment variable      | Description
 ------------------------- | ------------------------- | -----------
 Not implemented           | `PORT`                    | The port on which the Functions Framework listens for requests.
 Default: `8080`
-First argument            | `FUNCTION_TARGET`         | The name of the exported function to be invoked in response to requests.
+First argument            | `FUNCTION_TARGET`         | The name of the target function implementing `IHttpFunction` to be invoked in response to requests.